Teata Semiz: Professional career

 In 1997, Semiz become the oldest player (aged 63) to win an event on the PBA Senior Tour.
 At that time, Semiz's 8 Senior Tour titles were the most by any player; it has since been surpassed by several bowlers.
-One of Semiz's most remarkable accomplishments came in 1993 in O'Fallon, Illinois when he carried journeyman pro Rich Abboud to a PBA Senior/Touring Pro Doubles victory, defeating Pete Weber and Tom Carbone in the final match (Hall of Famers - Teata Semiz).
+One of Semiz's most remarkable accomplishments came in 1993 in O'Fallon, Illinois when he carried journeyman pro Rich Abboud to a PBA Senior/Touring Pro Doubles victory, defeating Pete Weber and Tom Carbone in the final match.

 Personal

 Semiz was a veteran of the U.S. Navy.
 Throughout his career, he divided his time between bowling tournaments, running his pro shop, and his other favorite sport – golf.
 After retiring from the PBA Senior Tour, Semiz continued to bowl well in league play, once rolling an 803 three-game series at the age of 80.

 Semiz died in hospice care in Andover, New Jersey on November, 23, 2021 at age 87, after suffering a broken hip that led to other health issues.